 A professional certificate allows translators to gain advanced study in their foreign language as well as their specific profession (e.g. legal/court translation, medical translation, etc.)

-Compiled below are a 9 universities for you to consider for each step of the road and for whichever post-graduate route you choose:
+Compiled below are 9 universities for you to consider for each step of the road and for whichever post-graduate route you choose:

-Harvard University: home to one of the best language programs in the country, they offer: Celtic languages, East Asian Languages, Germanic languages, Near Eastern Languages, Romance Languages, Slavic Languages and Literatures.
+Harvard University: home to one of the best language programs in the country, they offer: Celtic languages, East Asian Languages, Germanic languages, Near Eastern Languages, Romance Languages, Slavic Languages, and Literatures.

 Kent State University: unique to this school is the availability of translation studies for the Bachelors, Masters, and Ph.D programs in 16 languages.
-Their programs build a comprehensive foundation for developing skill in translation and translation studies, including specialized translation, computer-assisted terminology and translation, software localization and project management for the language industry.
+Their programs build a comprehensive foundation for developing skills in translation and translation studies, including specialized translation, computer-assisted terminology and translation, software localization and project management for the language industry.

-University of California, Berkeley: the College of Letters and Science has undergraduate degree programs in a large variety of languages, including Hindu, Urdu, Tibetan and Korean.
+University of California, Berkeley: the College of Letters and Science has undergraduate degree programs in a large variety of languages, including Hindu, Urdu, Tibetan, and Korean.
 The Berkeley Language Center also enhances the quality of education received in language studies through their modern facilities and language-learning tools, workshops, events, and compelling lecture series.

 Graduate School (M.A.)

 Gallaudet University: Gallaudet offers a M.A. in American Sign Language Interpretation.
-The Interpretation master’s degree program prepares and educates deaf, hard of hearing, and hearing persons to work as interpreters within deaf and hearing communities.
+The Interpretation master’s degree program prepares and educates deaf, hard of hearing, and hearing persons to work as interpreters within the deaf and hearing communities.